Posted: Thu 26th Jan 2023

 Small businesses are always looking for low-cost ways to stand out from the competition and get their brand recognised.
 Creating consistent and engaging content is vital to building a brand identity, but when you don't have in-house designers, it can feel overwhelming and expensive.

 But it doesn't have to be.
-In this blog, we explain how to get to grips with the basics of design and build your brand with the help of tools such as Adobe Express and the Enterprise Nation adviser community.
+In this blog, we explain how to get to grips with the basics of design and build your brand with the help of some useful online tools and the Enterprise Nation adviser community.

 Why is design important?